Coderockr/backend-test/README.md

     1. The creation date of an investment can be today or a date in the past.
     2. An investment should not be or become negative.
 2. __View__ of an investment with its withdrawals and current balance.
-    1. Current balance should be the sum of the invested amount, the [interest] and withdrawals.
+    1. Current balance should be the sum of the invested amount, the [gains] and withdrawals.
 3. Partial or total __withdrawal__ of the investment amount.
     1. Should not be able to withdraw more than the available balance.
     2. Withdrawals in the past can be created, but can't happen before the investment creation or previously created withdrawals.